What are the Duties of Corporate Board Officers?

 Corporate Board Secretary

-The secretary of the board of directors has overall responsibility to create and maintain corporate records and other important corporation documents.
+The secretary of the board of directors has overall responsibility to create and maintain corporate records and other important corporate documents.
 Included in this responsibility:

 - Act in the role of a secretary